Sabirul Islam: Motivational speaking

 His book launch of The World at Your Feet allowed him to become a motivational speaker.
 In the first nine months following the launch, at the age of 17, while studying at college, he shared his experience as a young entrepreneur at 379 events (including 333 schools schools, colleges and universities) across the UK.

 At the age of 18, he spent around £600 to be on a magazine that was distributed to every single university in the UK.
 Six months later, a former Nigerian First lady called him personally to Nigeria to speak in front of a crowd which turned out to be over 3,500 people, after she was impressed with the article he wrote in the magazine.

-In November 2010, Islam launched Inspire1Million, a campaign to inspire one million people around the world to achieve success in life by delivering a host of events and seminars.
-In 2010, at Junior Chamber International (JCI) Outstanding Young Persons of the World Award, Islam took the opportunity to launch his Inspire 1 million campaign and asked for help to globalise this campaign.
+In November 2010, Sabirul launched Inspire1Million, a campaign to inspire one million people around the world to achieve success in life by delivering a host of events and seminars.
+In 2010, at Junior Chamber International (JCI) Outstanding Young Persons of the World Award, Sabir took the opportunity to launch his Inspire 1 million campaign and asked for help to globalise this campaign.
 45 nations came forward.
 He was then invited to Botswana to speak where he appeared in 43 events hosted in 10 cities over 12 days.
 200,000 people attended the events, which is almost 10% of the whole population of Botswana.

 Since May 2011, starting with the Maldives, he went on a round-the-world tour aiming to go to 20 countries in 12 months to inspire, engage, empower young people to reach their potential, and transform the lives of one million people globally to achieve success through enterprise and entrepreneurship.
-As of October 2013, he has travelled to 26 countries in Africa, Asia, South America and Europe, made over 63 international visits, spoken at over 777 events, to an attendance of 890,145 people worldwide.
+As of October 2013, he has travelled to 26 countries in Africa, Asia, South America and Europe, made 63 international visits, spoken at over 777 events, to an attendance of 890,145 people worldwide.

-In November 2010, Islam spoke at the TEDx Youth Event in Amsterdam.
+In November 2010, Sabirul spoke at the TEDx Youth Event in Amsterdam.
 In 2013, he spoke at the TEDx event at Muscat, Oman.